leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - **Enable local development** <br/>
-   Our goal was to enable every team member to contribute in right away from migration sub-project start.
-The plan was to setup local [Vagrant] [11] virtual environment, like existing STAGE and/or PROD.
-That would allow us to remove dependency on AWS in local development environment, reduce initial ramp up to new team members and would enable us to easily reproduce problems and provide fixes.
+   Our goal was to enable every team member to contribute in right away from migration project start.
+The plan was to setup local [Vagrant] [11] virtual environment similar to current stage.
+That would allow us to remove dependency on AWS in local development environment, reduce initial ramp up to new team members, would make it easier to reproduce problems and provide fixes.
 And once again, experiments become more easily to setup and manage.

  - **Document things** <br/>
    One of the problems in early estimation was getting grasp of existing environment, topology and all inter-connections and inter-dependencies.
-   Having our infrastructure in even semi-automated provisioned way would be a big step forward in terms of platform internals documentation.
+   Having our infrastructure in even semi automated provisioned way would be a big step forward in terms of platform internals documentation.
 Every developer would be able to sift through
    [Code Versioning System] [define:vcs] history and be able to make informed